drreynolds/smuhpc-workshop/source/session_7.rst

   processing.

+.. note:: During the workshop itself, there is also a **workshop**
+	  queue for use by workshop participants.
+Submissions to all othe queues are blocked.

 Although acquired by a small group of SMU faculty, ManeFrame is a *shared* resource for all SMU researchers (not your personal/group research cluster).
 As such, it is currently the user's responsibility